Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival in 2025

 The Cranberry Festival takes place in Fort Langley which is a beautiful historic town located in the Fraser Valley.
 It’s about a 45-minute drive from downtown Vancouver.

-Much of the event takes place at the Fort Langley Community Hall (at 9167 Glover Road), and along the main street in front of the building for a couple of blocks in either direction.
+Much of the event usually takes place near the Fort Langley Community Hall (at 9167 Glover Road), and along the main street in front of the building for a couple of blocks in either direction.
 Activities also happen at the Fort at 23433 Mavis Avenue.

 Cranberry Festival Cranberries